Mitsubishi Colt: Colt Plus facelifts (Taiwan only)

 In 2013, China Motor Corporation (CMC), as the dealer of Mitsubishi cars of Taiwan conducted a major facelift on the Colt Plus.
 This is the second facelift of the current generation Colt Plus, and also the biggest facelift, with every single body panel redesigned and upgrading the wheels from 4 bolt wheels to 5 bolt wheels.
 The facelifted Colt Plus remains on sale in Taiwan alongside other long-serving Mitsubishi models like the Grand Lancer (Lancer EX), an updated version as the next generation of the 2007 international model and an updated version of the third generation Delica.
 A new Colt Plus X-Sports with extra exterior plastic cladding is also exclusively available in Taiwan.

 In June 2017, CMC launched the third facelift for the current generation Colt Plus, and included the Dynamic Shield design featured on various late Mitsubishi products including the Outlander, Eclipse Cross, and Grand Lancer.

 Colt engines

 Powertrain choices include 1.1 L engine (with 3 cylinders),1.3 L engine, INVECS-III CVT transmission, 2- or 4-wheel drive for Very (XSJH9, XSDH9), COOL Very (XSJH8, XSDH8), 1.3 RX (XSXH) models.
 1.5 C (XNMH) includes 1.5 L engine, 5-speed manual transmission, 2-wheel drive.

 Colt Plus engines

 Powertrain choices include 1.5 L MIVEC engine, INVECS-III CVT transmission, 2- or 4-wheel drive for Very (LSUH1), COOL Very (LSUH2), 1.3 RX (LTPH, LSPH) models.
 1.5 RX also includes 6-speed sport mode settings for the CVT transmission.

+Safety

 Renault Clio-based Colt (2023)

-The Colt nameplate will be revived in 2023 for a rebadged fifth-generation Renault Clio.
+The Colt nameplate was revived in 2023 for a rebadged fifth-generation Renault Clio.